isabelbr00/IRM/README.md

 ### Invariant Risk Minimization (IRM)
 The IRM model focuses on invariance and maintains stable performance on the test set.
 ![IRM Accuracy Plot](irm_accuracy_plot.png)

 ---

+## Interpretation

+The ERM model quickly learns the spurious correlation and obtains high accuracy in training environments but fails to generalize to the unbiased test environment.

+In contrast, IRM sacrifices some training accuracy in order to learn features that generalize better, resulting in improved accuracy on the unbiased test environment.

+---